 Every Apple is Good, But Some Of Them Are Great

-I’m excited that we are now into apple season here in the Okanagan.
-There are so many varieties being harvested here now.
-Although all of them are wonderful, I have to say my all time favourite apple variety is the Ambrosia.
+We're into apple season right now in the Okanagan.
+It's harvest time here, so there are a lot of apple varieties.
+Although all of them are wonderful, in our house, our all-time favourite apple variety is hands down, the Ambrosia.
 If you haven't tasted an Ambrosia apple yet, you should!
-Ambrosia means "food of the gods”, and once you taste one you’ll know why it is so named.
+Ambrosia means "food of the gods".
+You will know why if you taste one of these delicious apples.
 The Ambrosia originated here in British Columbia in the 1990s from a chance seedling that appeared in an orchard.
 Find out more about Ambrosia apples on the Ambrosia Apple website.

-These apple cheddar muffins make a great quick breakfast or coffee time snack and they’re delicious with jam if you want to add some sweetness.
-You can keep apple cheddar muffins, covered, for up to 3 days, or freeze them..
+However, any apple variety will work with these delicious muffins.
+These apple cheddar muffins make a good quick breakfast or coffee time snack.
+And, if you have a sweet tooth attack, spread some honey on one.
+Keep muffins covered, for up to 3 days, or freeze them.

 - 1 large egg

 - 1 ½ cups peeled cored, finely chopped apple (about 2 apples)

 - Prepare a 12 cup muffin pan by greasing or with paper liners, or use a non-stick pan.

 - In a large bowl whisk together flour, baking powder, sugar, salt, and rosemary.